 - it is to provide you with a service or information including any benefits and services (including membership, if relevant) provided by third parties as set out above.
-The ETF requires all such third-parties to treat your personal information as confidential and to comply with all applicable UK Data Protection Legislation (including the General Data Protection Regulation) and Consumer Legislation in place at any given time, or
+The ETF requires all such third-parties to treat your personal information as confidential and to comply with all applicable UK Data Protection Legislation (including the General Data Protection Regulation and Data Protection Act 2018) and Consumer Legislation in place at any given time, or

-- you have given your express consent, or
+- you have given your explicit consent to do so, or

 - the ETF is acquired by a third party, in which case personal data held by it will be one of the transferred assets.